These pointers on how to choose the right gear can help you regain confidence after a fitness hiatus

 While the Centers for Disease Control and Prevention has recommended cloth masks to help curb the spread of COVID-19, most of these coverings may prove unsuitable or inadequate for those who engage in activities rooted in physical exertion.
 For athletes, fit is a major issue with most face masks, as is breathability.
 The choice of materials also plays a crucial role when it comes to comfort—no one wants a sagging, soggy piece of fabric dangling heavily from the chin.
 This defeats the purpose of wearing one in the first place.
 So when considering a face mask for workouts, remember these:

-- The material should be lightweight, breathable and pliable enough so that it stretches with every move you make.
+- The material should be lightweight, breathable, and pliable enough so it stretches with every move you make.
 Look for masks that can keep your face dry and wick away moisture and resist sweat, such as those made of polyester and Spandex.

 - “The mask should contain less cotton or linen-like materials, as these don’t breathe as well, causing the mask to become more sweat-soaked as you go deeper into your run or workout,” said former Olympic athlete Roberto Mandje to Huffpost.
 Breathability guarantees air flow and a breath of fresh air with each stride or pedal.
 Cloth face masks, while better than none, might not give you comfort in the long run.